PasDeChocolat/PNMProcessingWorkshop_Summer2013/LABS/VariablesSimpleShapes/README.md

 1. Use variables to name and store each color (red and green).
 2. Use the new red and green variables to specify your fill colors.
 4. Compare your solution to [the solution we came up with](https://github.com/PasDeChocolat/PNMProcessingWorkshop_Summer2013/tree/master/LABS/SOLUTIONS/VariablesSimpleShapesWithColorVariables/VariablesSimpleShapesWithColorVariables.pde).

+### Extra Credit

+#### Change the shade of red

+You can now easily adjust the shade of both red shapes.

+1. Change the numbers in the definition of the `red` variable.
+2. Restart the sketch.
+3. Both red shapes should now have a new color.

+You were able to change the color of multiple shapes using a single change to your program.